Local history of Okriftel

 After the Second World War, Okriftel became a residential area for workers.
 Social housing, new kindergarten buildings, schools and sports facilities changed the image of the village.
 In 1972, Okriftel, Eddersheim and Hattersheim combined to become a new town, Hattersheim am Main.
 In the late 1970s and 1980s, the district of Okriftel developed into a constantly growing, popular residential area.

 Further information on the history of the districts of Hattersheim and Okriftel can be found in the commemorative publications issued on the occasion of the town anniversaries of 875 years of Hattersheim and 900 years of Okriftel.
-You can purchase a copy at the ‘Stadtpunkt’ - Citizens Advice Bureau for 10 euros.
+You can purchase a copy at the ‘Stadtpunkt’ - Citizens' Information Office for 10 euros.